-The icons in top bar of Red Canary indicate from what agents Red Canary is ingesting endpoint telemetry:
+The icons in the top bar of Red Canary indicate from what agents Red Canary is ingesting endpoint telemetry.

 Important: Red Canary is responsible for analyzing telemetry from your agents and presenting meaningful, actionable information, but we can monitor only what we can see.
 We can’t monitor what we cannot see.
 It is up to you to ensure that you are seeing the telemetry that you want to monitor in Red Canary.

 The most important maintenance task you can perform is to ensure that endpoints are communicating with Red Canary.
 Is everything working as it should?
 You can see this information on the Endpoints page in Red Canary.